-The appeal will be heard by the Honor Council.
-If the Honor Council rules that a violation did not occur, then the Honor Council will notify the student, the faculty member, the chair of the department, the dean and the Provost of its findings.
+The Honor Council will hear the appeal and assess a finding of "responsible" or "not responsible" of academic misconduct.
+The Honor Council will notify the student, the faculty member, the chair of the department, the dean and the Provost of its findings.
+If the Honor Council assesses a finding of "responsible," the student may appeal following the appeal process defined in Section 7.03.